-Our law firm can assist clients through the entire process.
+The attorneys at Ulrichsen Rosen & Freed, LLC firm can assist clients through the entire process of resolving a domestic violence issue.
 We will prepare evidence for a hearing during which the court asks questions of the plaintiff who is requesting the order.
 If the order is granted, the plaintiff will receive a temporary restraining order (TRO) pending a final hearing.
 During the final hearing, a judge will hear from both parties and determine whether to issue a final restraining order (FRO).
+A final restraining order is permanent and does not expire.
 Our lawyers can represent you during these hearings and guide you through the process whether you are the plaintiff or the defendant.

-When we represent you on domestic violence-related matters, we will also advise you whether they can have an impact on any family law proceedings currently under way.
+When we represent clients on domestic violence-related matters, we will also advise them on whether domestic violence matters will have an impact on any family law proceedings.
 If you are being abused or accused of abusing a partner or family member, contact us for more information on how your divorce or custody matter may be affected.

 To schedule an initial consultation, call us at 609-730-3850 or send us a secure message online.